lbpoland/book/meta/outline.md

 - Chapters 14–17 are creation-as-liturgical epic, with sensory writing and cosmic scale.
 - Chapters 18–20 are the culmination, ending before breath.

+────────────────────────────────
+OUTLINE — VOLUME II: THE GARDEN AND THE FRACTURE (Target: 180k–240k words) ────────────────────────────────

+Structure Goal

+Volume II is an intimate epic.
+It shifts from cosmic scale to embodied humanity.
+The focus is relationship, trust, and rupture.

+Minimum chapters: 18
+Target chapters: 22–26
+Average chapter length: 8,000–10,000 words

+ACT I — BREATH AND AWAKENING
+1. Breath Given
+2. Eyes Opened
+3. Naming the World
+4. God Walking with Them

+ACT II — THE GARDEN AS TRUST
+5. Eden as Vocation
+6. Work Without Toil
+7. Delight Without Shame
+8. The Tree and the Boundary

+ACT III — THE SERPENT’S VOICE
+9. The Watcher’s Gaze
+10. The First Question
+11. Desire Without Sin
+12. The Weight of Choice

+ACT IV — THE FRACTURE
+13. The Act
+14. The Silence After
+15. Knowing Good and Evil

+ACT V — CONSEQUENCE AND GRIEF
+16. Hiding
+17. Judgment Spoken
+18. Clothing of Mercy

+ACT VI — EXILE
+19. The Closing of Eden
+20. The Flaming Boundary
+21. First Steps into the World
+22. Memory of the Garden (VOLUME II END)

+Ending Note:
+The final chapter should feel sorrowful, restrained, unresolved.
+Hope exists, but it is distant.